Already a member? log in

 Zones: 5-9

-Hairgrass is an evergreen (depending on climate) grass with airy plumes in shades of golden, silver, purple, and green.
-The plant has an attractive mounding habit, as well.
+Depending on the climate, hair grass is an evergreen grass with airy plumes in shades of golden, silver, purple, and green.
+The plant has an attractive mounding habit as well.

 Name: Deschampsia cespitosa